Support for parents

 If your child rents privately, it is likely you will be asked to be their guarantor, which means you will be responsible for paying the rent to the landlord should your child become unable to pay the rent.
 Therefore it is worthwhile for you to read the terms and conditions of the lease before your child signs it.

-As of 2 July 2012, all deposits must be paid into the Tenancy Deposit Scheme within 30 days of handing it over.
+All deposits must be paid into the Tenancy Deposit Scheme within 30 days of handing it over.
 This allows for a fairer, more transparent system of getting the deposit back.

 Ensure that your child thoroughly checks their inventory and the condition of anything that is included in the property.
 Any inconsistencies should be marked clearly on the inventory which is handed back to the estate agent or landlord.
 Ahead of moving in, all damage or imperfections to any fixtures or furnishes should be photographed, printed off, signed and dated on the back by a non-tenant.
 Should your child wish, these can be emailed to email@example.com, who will store these safely.